 Coffee chats were the first outlet for parents to meet in a casual setting.
 Parents began meeting monthly at a local restaurant to discuss the daily routines, homework and behavior management of their children.
 Bonds were formed.
 From these casual conversations, the needs of the parents became more apparent.
 They missed the extracurricular activities outside of this school that kept their children engaged in a community of friends.
 As a result, the PTO began supporting teachers and families in order to offer fun and interactive experiences outside of the curriculum.

-Fast forward to the present and the following activities were or are operable because of the PTO:
+Fast forward to the present and the following programs and activities are supported by the PTO:

 - Homeroom Parents to support each homeroom group’s specific needs

-- An active hospitality committee that provides meals for staff, snacks for testing weeks and other meals for the school as needed
+- An active hospitality committee that provides meals for staff, snacks for SOL testing weeks and meals for PTO meetings and other events

-- School Dance in cooperation with the Student Council Association
+- Prom and Winter Fest in cooperation with the Student Council Association

 - Quarterly PTO meetings including a dinner hour and informative guest speakers

-- Opportunities for parents to serve on the PTO board or committees that meet monthly and attend an annual planning retreat for school year planning
+- Opportunities for parents to serve on the PTO board or committees that meet regularly and attend an annual planning retreat for school year planning

-The PTO now consists of an executive board which includes the president, vice president, treasurer, secretary, membership chairperson and program chairperson.
+The PTO now consists of an executive board which includes the president, vice president, treasurer, and secretary.

 Mandy Wakem, Treasurer